 About Unified Fire Authority

 Discussions for the formation of a unified fire department within the Salt Lake Valley began in 1998.
 For many years, Salt Lake County Fire provided emergency services to several contract cities in addition to the Unincorporated Salt Lake County.
-While each city appreciated the service delivery of the County Fire Department and wanted to move forward with the relationship, they also recognized some problems with that relationship.
-There was no direct avenue for the elected officials of their respective cities to vote on current issues or budget proposals.
-Also, changes in the service package for one city might affect another city detrimentally.
-These points, along with administrative concerns for the ability to develop and carry out long term planning added to the need to move the department in a different direction.
+While each city appreciated the service delivery of the County Fire Department and wanted to expand the relationship, problems existed within the relationship as well.
+There was no direct avenue for the elected officials of their respective cities to vote on current issues or budge proposals, and changes in the service package for one city periodically affected another city detrimentally.
+These issues, in addition to administrative concerns for the ability to develop and carry out long-term planning, added to the need to move the department in a different direction.

 In September 2003, each of the respective mayors came together, with the voting approval of their councils, and signed a 50-year agreement creating the Unified Fire Authority.
-In 2004, the Fire Department ceased operation as a County government entity and became the Unified Fire Authority (UFA), a quasi-governmental organization.
+In 2004, the Fire Department ceased operating as a department within Salt Lake County Government and became the Unified Fire Authority (UFA), a quasi-governmental organization.
 At the same time, Salt Lake County leaders worked within the Utah State Legislature to make changes to laws regarding the creation of a Fire District.
-Once the legal issues were resolved, the County Council took steps to create a fire district for the Unincorporated areas of the County.
-Unified Fire Service Area (UFSA) was formed, and quickly joined the UFA.
-The UFSA is a Special Service Area that pays for its services with a property tax.
-Entities belonging to the UFA may choose whether to pay for services through their own funding or may choose to join the UFSA.
-Regardless of how an entity joins, they are an owner of the UFA.
-As an owner of the UFA, members have authority over the budget and local control over the agency.
+Once the legal issues were resolved, the County Council took steps to create a Fire District for the unincorporated areas of the County.
+Unified Fire Service Area (UFSA), a special service area that pays for its services with a property tax, was formed and quickly joined the UFA.